mui/material-ui/docs/pages/blog/2023-discord-announcement.md

 ## Why you should join our Discord Server?

-There are a plethora of reasons why you should join, but ultimately, it came down to 3 things:
+There are a plethora of reasons why you should join, but here are the three biggest benefits:

 1. **Real-time communication with our community**:
    As mentioned above, our communication with the community was quite slow.